Nadihat/repeater-max/README.md

 # Intention Repeater Max

+25/9/2025: This repo was modified to contain v5.28 and its Python port, as well as ServitorConnect CLIv3.py.

 The Intention Repeater MAX is outdated.
 See the ServitorConnect: https://github.com/tsweet77/servitor-connect

 or the Intention Repeater Android: https://github.com/tsweet77/intention-repeater-android